segment was partly funded by a Local History Grant issued by the Brisbane City

 Most of this rock material is the parent of soils with low nutrient values.
 Reference has already been made to the more fertile soils of the Catchment with their distribution largely limited to Kuraby, Runcorn, Eight Mile Plains, Sunnybank and Belmont.
 Otherwise the alluvial soils of the Creek's flood-plain enriched by organic matter from decaying vegetation, allowed the early emergence of Qld.'s sugar industry in the lower catchment.
 Such soils were to permit the development of some of the catchment's iconic agricultural industries.
 But it was the lateritic red earths arising from Tertiary basalts, which delivered the cornucopia of tropical and temperate fruit grown in the upper catchment at Sunnybank, Eight Mile Plains and Runcorn.

-The clays of the alluvial soils in the lower Catchment were prized for their firing qualities in the European manufacture of porcelain.
+The clays of the alluvial soils in the lower Catchment were prized for their firing qualities in the European manufacture of porcelain while allowing the manufacture of bricks.
 Both dark-firing plastic clays and light firing, low plasticity shales from among Tertiary sediments were mined for the manufacture of bricks at Rochedale.
 The sand and gravel of the mid catchment alluvium and quartzite from mid catchment hills were used for road-base.

 It has been reported that clays in the black earths around Runcorn have been associated with cracking in concrete slabs and other masonry employed in residential construction there and in neighbouring suburbs due to expansion and contraction of those clays with the incidence of periods of rainfall and drought.

-The range of flora and fauna of the Bulimba Creek Valley has been shaped by the soils of its landscapes, but also by the fact of Brisbane's and South East Queensland's lying in a bio-geographic region called the MacLeay MacPherson Overlap where the northern [Torresian ] and southern [ Bassian ] climatic zones merge.
+The range of flora & fauna of the Bulimba Creek Valley has been shaped by the topography, climate & soils of its landscapes, but also by the fact of Brisbane's and South East Queensland's lying in a bio-geographic region called the MacLeay MacPherson Overlap where the northern [Torresian ] and southern [ Bassian ] climatic zones merge.

-The original vegetation communities cladding the valley's landscape have been described as "Auracarian Microphyll Vine Forest". " The timber, bark, roots, leaves & fruit from those flora communities were used by the valley's traditional owners as material for indigenous shelter, coverings and implements, as well as supplying food & medicinal staples.
-The heavier timbers of tallow-wood, ironbark [ " tandur" was the word for this tree in the Turrbal language of local indigenous people ], spotted gum ["yura" in the Turrbal language] and forest red gum among the predominant dry eucalypt scrubs to be found often growing in thin infertile soils parented by Neranleigh-Fernvale rocks on the forested slopes, were sought by Europeans for the construction of their buildings.
+The original vegetation communities cladding the valley's landscape have been described as falling into the category of "Auracarian Microphyll Vine Forest".
+The timber, bark, roots, leaves & fruit from those flora communities were used by the valley's traditional owners as material for indigenous shelter, coverings and implements, as well as supplying food & medicinal staples.
+The heavier timbers of tallow-wood, ironbark [ "tandur" was the word for this tree in the Turrbal language of local indigenous people ], spotted gum ["yura" in the Turrbal language] and forest red gum among the predominant dry eucalypt scrubs to be found often growing in thin infertile soils parented by Neranleigh-Fernvale rocks on the forested slopes, were sought by Europeans for the construction of their buildings.

 Large-scale clearing of that original vegetation for European agriculture in the nineteenth century was generally confined to the flats in the catchment where the more arable soils were.
 Those arable soils have now largely been built upon for housing, or paved for infrastructure.
 [Petrie 1904]